Aftercare and Recovery from Wart Removal Procedures: All You’ll Need to Know

 Slight tenderness may persist for up to 2 weeks

-Pain meds are not normally needed | Little to no downtime required | Keep the site dry and clean
+Little to no downtime required | Keep the site dry and clean

 Put a plaster on the wart

-Elevate the site if with persistent bleeding | Most patients need at least 4 sessions 3-4 weeks apart |
+Most patients need at least 4 sessions 3-4 weeks apart |

 In-office wart treatments result in limited skin injury, so recovery depends on factors that can affect wound healing.
 Foremost of these factors is the type of procedure performed because it also impacts pain management, aftercare, the need for post-treatment activity limitation and treatment efficiency.
-Choosing the right dermatologist ensures the procedure’s success, but aftercare adherence increases the chances of a speedy recovery.
+Choosing the right dermatologist ensures the procedure’s success, but aftercare regimen adherence increases the chances of a speedy recovery.

 Stubborn Warts?
 Not a Problem!
 The Best LA Dermatologists Got You

 Warts are persistent, infectious lesions that can ruin your perfect complexion and become a source of personal distress.
 Still, they are no match for the expertise of our specialists at BHSkin Dermatology.
-They can get rid of any stubborn wart without leaving unsightly marks on your skin.
+Our board-certified dermatologists can get rid of any stubborn wart without leaving unsightly marks on your skin.
 Come pay us a visit at our Encino and Glendale clinics or connect with us through our virtual portal for telederm consults.

 Book your appointment today so you can be one step closer to having that flawless complexion you’ve always wanted!